Business Management

 Learning Outcomes:

-Upon completing this course, students possess profound insights into the problems, risks and challenges of corporate crises and insolvency.
+Upon completing this course, alumni possess profound insights into the problems, risks and challenges of corporate crises and insolvency.
 Apart from legal principles and framework conditions relevant for insolvency cases, they have a solid understanding of crisis, turnaround and restructuring management from a business management point of view and are aware of the dynamics of these processes.
 They are familiar with the progression, methods and tools of turnaround and restructuring management and know how to apply these in an increasingly transforming and uncertain business environment to preserve and strengthen corporate resilience.
 As-suming a holistic perspective, they are able to assess the challenges and effects restructuring and turnaround activities can have on involved stakeholders and are aware of the interplay of short-term, as well as long-term, and sustainable restructuring activities.
 According to the situation at hand, they can apply methods of pro-active crisis management that, to prevent insolvency, aim for the early detection and avoidance of corporate crises.

 Superior module: